drzwave/ZRAD/README.md

         - SL_SIMPLE_LED_LED1 = PA10 and label it BLUE
     - TODO add LED2 PC04=RED
 6. Build the project - it should build OK
-    - Flash to the DUT
+    - Flash the DUT
     - Get the QR code or DSK and paste into the PC Controller
     - The DUT should join the Z-Wave network in a few seconds.
-    - Send a BADIC ON and the BLUE LED should turn on
+    - Send a BASIC ON and the BLUE LED should turn on
     - Send an Indicator SET which should blink the GREEN LED
     - Press the LEARN button which should send a NIF and the GREEN LED should blink
 6. Optionally enable debugprint to get messages out the UART for debugging purposes